Four Dangerous Substances Hiding in Tap Water

 Though all heavy metals pose a risk to water supplies, lead tends to be a more common problem due to older infrastructures that still use aging lead pipes.

 Lead can create all sorts of developmental and cognitive problems in children, and can also be considered a carcinogen in adults.
+The CDC lists in detail the many effects of lead in both adults and children, which is why lead paint and leaded gasoline are no longer used.

 Not as common as lead, mercury is another metal that can find its way into your tap.
 It can be a by -product of mining and other industrial activities, and waste run-off then ends up in the local ground water.
 They even stopped using mercury in thermometers because they were such a toxic risk if they were to break open.
 This is definitely not something you want to drink.